zenexpert/Zen_Cart-CEON_URI_Mapping/README.md

 # CEON URI Mapping

-## April 2026
-This is now a work in progress while the legacy language files are removed/converted and tested for use in Zen Cart 3.0 (under development).
-For current Zen Cart 2.2.0+, please use this repo release version 5.2.

 ## History
-Originally based on version 5.1.1 available 11/01/2024 from ceon.net, this repository originally aimed just to collect bugfixes post 5.1.1, but has progressed way past that with very many minor code-tightening tweaks for php (in use on php 8.4/8.5)).
+Originally based on version 5.1.1 available 11/01/2024 from ceon.net, this repository originally aimed just to collect bugfixes post 5.1.1, but has progressed way past that with very many minor code-tightening tweaks for php (in use on php 8.4/8.5) and array-based lang. langauge files (obligatory in ZC3).

-The original documentation has NOT been updated.
+The original documentation has NOT been updated...may be incorrect.

 This repo does NOT include the UMM-Edition files that are bundled with the commercial Uri Mappings Manager (UMM).
 I have private repositories with fixes for those, available to users who have purchased that module.